 Another plus of limiting the country’s total carbon footprint is the reduction of natural disaster recovery costs.
 Remember those natural disasters I listed earlier?
 Events like these cost the U.S. hundreds of billions of dollars per year in recovery efforts, an amount that could be reduced with the transition away from climate-changing fossil fuels to cleaner renewables.

-4. Your investment in solar will boost the clean energy job market, creating new jobs for citizens across the country.
+4. Your investment in solar panel sales will boost the clean energy job market, creating new jobs for citizens across the country.

 American solar jobs have increased 167% over the past decade, adding 156,000 jobs.
 In the five-year period between 2014 and 2019, employment in the solar industry increased 44%.
 That’s five times faster than job growth in the overall U.S. economy.
 This work is also cleaner and safer than working on fossil fuel extraction sites.